 The primary goal of marketing activity is to influence an audience.
 What this influence looks like depends on the brand, the target audience and exactly what the brand wants that audience to do.
 Brands attempt to reach, engage with and, ultimately, influence their audience in numerous ways, just as they’ve done for decades.

-The truth is that today’s society is less easily influenced by traditional marketing efforts.
-Studies show that younger generations have developed a so-called ‘blindness’ to advertising so brands must think innovatively about their marketing strategy.
+The truth is that today’s general public is less easily influenced by traditional marketing efforts.
+Studies show that younger generations have developed a so-called ‘blindness’ to online advertising so brands must think innovatively about their marketing strategy.
 Influencers act in a similar way to brand ambassadors, whereby a trusted individual amongst a certain target audience directly or indirectly promotes a brand or product to that audience.

 Influencer marketing agency

 Influencer marketing should play an integral role in the promotional activity of certain brands, but knowing exactly where to start and how to structure an effective campaign is tricky.
 Influencer marketing can also be extremely costly so it is crucial that it is executed with a defined strategy.

 JC Social Media works alongside a range of influencers to deliver clients a cohesive social campaign to generate positive return on investment.
 Influencer marketing has shown to be one of the most effective forms of digital marketing for certain brands and when backed up with a strong social presence and branding, the results are compounded.